TomStuart92/transferLearning/README.md

 --image=../testImages/test01.png
 ```

+### Training Flags

+When we train the model in step 7 there are a set of optional flags which may improve the performance of the algorithm but vastly increase the time it takes to train:

+--random_crop (number between 5 - 10)
+--random_scale (number between 5 - 10)
+--random_brightness (number between 5 - 10)
+--flip_left_right

+Each of these apply a transformation to the pictures in the training set to artificially make one picture appear to be several.
+However you need to think about if these make sense.

+An OCR system with documents doesn't really make sense to have each of the pictures flipped left to right!

+Think about which you use as it can take up to 10hours to train a model with all these flags on.

 ## Server

 The server needs only two changes to be able to run image recognition on the model trained above.